okravi/okravi/README.md

     📫 Random Bits about me:

-    ⚡️ I'm a sales manager in an IT company in Ukraine ⚡️ I happen to have lived in Philly, PA circa 20 years back ⚡️ One can find live shrimp in my house
+    ⚡️ I'm a business development manager in an IT company in Ukraine ⚡️ I happen to have lived in Philly, PA circa 20 years back ⚡️ One can find live shrimp in my house
     ⚡️ I'm pro open-market
-    ⚡️ There was a month I've given the most tickets in my police department ⚡️ Pronouns: he/him
-    ⚡️ I'm (Calendar.getInstance().get(Calendar.YEAR) - 1985) y.o.
+    ⚡️ There was a month I've given the most tickets in my police department ⚡️ I'm (Calendar.getInstance().get(Calendar.YEAR) - 1985) y.o.